-This cucumber salad takes the salts cucumber to reduce water and maximise flavour, we add chilli, spring onion, peanuts & a simple dressing.
+This cucumber salad salts cucumber to reduce water and maximise flavour, we add chilli, spring onion, peanuts & a simple dressing.

 A Perfect Simple Side Salad.

 Cucumber is a much-maligned vegetable.
 There is a seemingly an even split from detractors who seemingly believe that they either taste of nothing or are simply disgusting.

 Well, I am not detractor, I love them and my wife orders pickled cucumber every time we eat out.